rachmizard/nodejs-express-api/README.md

 # nodejs-express-api

-basic how to make API with node js included express package and module.
+This is basically how to make API with node js included express package and module.